Health examinations

 Specimen containers/health questionnaire etc. that had been sent from the medical institution - STEP6The results are delivered by the medical institution.

-Follow-up examinations (reexamination) are covered by health insurance.
+*Secondary tests (retests) are covered by insurance.

 To modify/cancel the application (reservation)